 Throughout this course, you will be working with others to improve your ability to find flow and highlight how you can live a more optimal life.
 We will also dedicate time to examining how we can disseminate what you have learnt: how you can teach, coach, manage, and help others to find flow.
 We will look at how you can bring the learning from your course into your professional setting—what works, what doesn’t, and what areas you may need to improve.

 Finally, we will look at what a systemic integration of flow could mean to society, the telemony of self, cultural constitutions, and important societal problems.

-The Coaching Diploma consists of over 115 hours of face-to-face sessions and 28+ hours of self-paced learning.
+The Flow Coach Accreditation consists of over 135 hours of face-to-face sessions and 100+ hours of self-paced learning.
 It includes everything you need to know and all the experience you need to be a competent coach.
-The course is typically delivered over 24 sessions within 4 months (6 five-hour sessions per month).
+The course is typically delivered over 27 sessions within 4 months.

-The course meets the International Coaching Federation (ICF) ACTP training accreditation requirements for 143 hours of coach training.
-This is enough for your PCC qualification with the ICF (also see https://coachingfederation.org/credentials-and-standards).
+The course meets the International Coaching Federation (ICF) ACTP training accreditation requirements for 143 hours of coach training (soon to be Level 2 in the new ICF structure).
+This is enough for your PCC qualification with the ICF.
+For more information see https://coachingfederation.org/credentials-and-standards.

 This course is delivered in English.
 There are no prerequisite requirements or qualifications for course entry.

-The Coaching Diploma is facilitated by our training director and guest speakers who are experts in their field.
+The Flow Coach Accreditation is facilitated by our training director and guest speakers who are experts in their field.
 This course includes content from postgraduate coaching, psychology, NLP, counselling, and neuroscience courses.

-You will also get constant practical feedback in almost every session.
-You will be coaching others from Day 1, practicing what you are learning and embedding your new-found skills.
+You will get constant practical feedback in almost every session.
+You will be coaching others from day 1, practicing what you are learning and embedding your new-found skills.

-Invest in your future with over 50 modules of exceptional content.
-The course runs at certain times each year, so contact us to find out when the next course starts.
+Invest in your future with over 75 modules of exceptional content.
+The course runs every late September, and occasionally at multiple times each year, so contact us to find out when the next course starts.